gssingh79/tusk/README.md

 ### Insights:
 1. From Data collected, Delhi's air quality has oscillated between the 'very poor' and the 'severe' categories whole year with slight lowest and in safe range in mid-year (month of August) which is also time of year with less leat festivals.
-2. As Diwali and New year approaches -- in last quarter of year, AQI again takes a hike.
+2. As Diwali (popular festival with usage of fire crackers in abundance) and New year approaches -- in last quarter of year, AQI again takes a hike.
 3. Whole video shows AQI of both residential and industrial areas, with residential AQI overall less than industrial counterparts at any given time ogf year.

 [1]: AQIshortvedio.gif